fm-or/tournament-planner/README.md

 This tournament planner creates an optimized schedule for single-day round-robin tournaments with potential group divisions.
 The aim is to ensure fairness, for example by limiting the number of refereeing duties for each team.
 Besides the overall tournament schedule, the planner generates supporting documents such as team-specific schedules and group overviews.

 ### Fairness aspects considered
+## Game play
+- Teams have a limit on the number of consecutive games they can play. <sup> 1 </sup>
-- The matches of a team are distributed to the different courts.
+- Matches for each team are spread across different courts.
-- The teams should be named first approximately the same number of times to ensure fair distribution of service or kick-off rights.
+- The teams are named first approximately the same number of times to ensure fair distribution of service or kick-off rights.
-- A maximum number of consecutive games a team can play. <sup> 1 </sup>
+## Other activities
-- A maximum number of consecutive pauses a team can have. <sup> 1 </sup>
+- Teams have a limit on consecutive pauses between games. <sup> 1 </sup>
-- A maximum number of referee games a team can have <sup> 1 </sup>
+- There is a maximum number of games a team can referee. <sup> 1 </sup>

 <sup> 1 </sup> this is realized by iteratively reducing the limit until no feasible schedule can be found.